Home > City Guides > 19 Things to Know About Living in New York City

 A post shared by @instagram

-While living in the Big Apple is expensive—the NYC cost of living is 69% higher than the national average and housing costs are 188% higher—there are few cities around the world that offer as much history, culture, job opportunities, shopping, dining, and nightlife as New York City.
-With a population of nearly 8.5 million people, NYC is the largest city in the U.S. And though it only takes up around 300 square miles of land, there’s so much packed into the city that it’s divided up into five major boroughs: The Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
+While living in the Big Apple is expensive—the NYC cost of living is 131% higher than the national average and housing costs are about 403% higher—there are few cities around the world that offer as much history, culture, job opportunities, shopping, dining, and nightlife as New York City, making the costs worthwhile to residents.
+The largest city in the U.S., in terms of population, only takes up around 300 square miles of land—there’s so much packed into the city that it’s divided up into five major boroughs: The Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
 And within those NYC boroughs are tons of safe and affordable NYC neighborhoods, each with their own unique vibe!

 Celebrate Diversity in NYC